Feature-Based Software Design Pattern Detection: Study Design

-The rationale behind \textit{RQ1} is to determine whether our approach identifies design patterns accurately.
-For this purpose, we statistically evaluate our classifiers using standard statistical measures that are Precision, Recall and F1-Score.
+The rationale behind \textit{RQ1} is to determine whether our approach identifies design patterns accurately and effectively.
+For this purpose, we statistically evaluate our classifiers using standard statistical measures of Precision, Recall and F1-Score.